namigabbasov/Speeches-/README.md

-# Talks by Namig Abbasov
+# Talks

-Welcome to the repository dedicated to **my talks** on artificial intelligence, data science, digital humanigties, and computational social sciece.
-This repository includes details, summaries, and resources for each of my talks.
+This repository includes details, summaries, and links for each of my talks on artificial intelligence, data science, digital humanigties, and computational social science.

 ## 🎙️ Featured Talks